Who are ‘we’?

 In order to comply with our contractual, statutory, and management obligations and responsibilities, we process personal data, including ‘sensitive’ personal data, from job applicants and employees.
 Further information on what data is collected and why it’s processed is given below.

-Statutory responsibilities: Our statutory responsibilities are those imposed through law on the organisation as an employer.
-The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits, and equal opportunities monitoring.
+Our statutory responsibilities are those imposed through law on the organisation as an employer.
+The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits, equal opportunities monitoring.

 To meet the employment contract, we are required to transfer an employee’s personal data to third parties, for example, to pension providers and HM Revenue & Customs.